JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/dark_mode_swift_ui.md

 ```
 <br/>

 This defines an interface of a `Themeable` object, but it does nothing to share the colors.
-In Swift, we are unable to define anything but the interface in a protocol's declaration, but we can extend protocols.
+In Swift, we are unable to define anything but the interface in a protocol's declaration, but we **can** extend protocols to contain functions, static variables, and computed properties.

 <br/>